Megatrends – are they friends or foes of sustainability?

 The entire transportation sector is moving towards cleaner forms of propulsion.
 Electric vehicle adoption is growing throughout Europe, but this brings challenges of its own.
 For example, the majority of battery-electric vehicles (BEVs) utilise lithium-ion batteries which are difficult to recycle.
 When diverted to landfill, they can leach toxic, corrosive chemicals such as mercury, cadmium, lead and nickel into the soil and water table, which endangers the environment and human health.
 While businesses are exploring new ways to recover value from end-of-life lithium-ion batteries, the need to educate entire supply chains still exists and will be critical to how sustainable these can be.

 An alternative is hydrogen power, considered by many to be cleaner than electricity.
-However, most countries lack the necessary infrastructure for hydrogen-powered vehicles to become mainstream.
+However, most countries lack the necessary infrastructure for hydrogen-powered vehicles to become popular.
 Instead, it seems likely that hydrogen could power long-distance journeys.
 It’s already thought of as important for rail.
 While electricity powers shorter, typical car journeys.

 The other challenge for making mobility sustainable is that of aerospace.
 The best way to address the sector’s carbon footprint is to drastically reduce the amount we fly, yet innovators are also at hand to find more sustainable ways of taking to the sky.
 In the shorter term, the industry is working to reduce fuel consumption by driving efficiencies, yet this will have a limited impact on emissions.
 The real gains will be made by finding more sustainable ways of powering aircraft for example bio-based fuels, hydrogen and believe it or not – electricity.